Skip to main content

 Largescale Sucker from Clearwater River

-Live in Idaho Waters Part 2: Everybody loves a sucker
+Live in Idaho Waters (Part 2): Everybody Loves a Sucker

 idfg-bbowersox

-In our first installment of “Live in Idaho Waters” we talked about the diminutive and camouflaged sculpin.
-The next group of Idaho native non-game fish get bigger and are easier to observe, the suckers.
-These native species are often mis-understood and sometimes disliked; but their appreciation is increasing amongst anglers and the public.
-We have six native species in Idaho; the Bridgelip, Largescale, Mountain, Longnose, Green, and Utah suckers.
-Native suckers are found in all our major watersheds, if you’re fishing a decent size stream or river (and many lakes) in Idaho, there’s a pretty good chance you’re fishing sucker water.
-But, different species are found in different parts of the state, for instance, sucker species are different above and below Shoshone Falls on the Snake River.
+Native suckers are found in all of our major watersheds.
+If you’re fishing a decent size stream or river (and many lakes), there’s a pretty good chance you’re fishing sucker water.
+But, different species are found in different parts of the state.
+For instance, sucker species are different above and below Shoshone Falls on the Snake River.

 Largescale Sucker from Clearwater River

-Basic Life History:
+Basic Life History

 Like quite a few of our native species, suckers are springtime spawners.
 Some species make spawning runs similar to our native trout and move impressive distances from larger mainstem rivers into spawning tributaries in the spring and early summer as water warms.
 We also have some species which spawn in shallow waters in lakes.
 Female suckers can deposit a lot of eggs when they spawn, often in the tens of thousands.
 In a number of instances male suckers get bright red or orange coloration during spawning and are really quite pretty!